thomasthechen/thomasthechen.github.io/_posts/2022-05-16-Godel-and-epistemology.markdown

 # Epistemology

 A question that lingers in my mind is: what is an accurate characterization of our cognitive abilities--in particular, our ability to reason?
-We've been able to reason logically for all of history, without the development of formal logic.
+We've always had an intuitive ability to reason without needing the development of formal logic.
 We can talk about a "proof by contradiction" without the need for a notion of a "contrapositive".
 We can talk about "definitions" and "induction" without the need for formal axioms.
 We (by we, I mean Godel) proved highly-nontrivial results about logical proof systems using our own deductive facilities.

 What is it that lets us reason according to rules we never even formalized?
 Are we mechanistic proving machines, just working in a stronger formal proof system?
 Or do we truly possess some super-Turing ability to gaze into the Platonic heavens?